About Drawing and Printing in iOS

 Using standard (built-in) views.
 Standard views let you draw common user-interface primitives, including lists, collections, alerts, images, progress bars, tables, and so on without the need to explicitly draw anything yourself.
 Using built-in views not only ensures a consistent user experience between iOS apps, but also saves you programming effort.
 If built-in views meet your needs, you should read View Programming Guide for iOS.

 Using Core Animation layers.
 Core Animation lets you create complex, layered 2D views with animation and transformations.
 Core Animation is a good choice for animating standard views, or for combining views in complex ways to present the illusion of depth, and can be combined with custom-drawn views as described in this document.
 To learn more about Core Animation, read Core Animation Overview.

 Using OpenGL ES in a GLKit view or a custom view.
 The OpenGL ES framework provides a set of open-standard graphics libraries geared primarily toward game development or apps that require high frame rates, such as virtual prototyping apps and mechanical and architectural design apps.
 It conforms to the OpenGL ES 2.0 and OpenGL ES v1.1 specifications.
-To learn more about OpenGL drawing, read OpenGL ES Programming Guide for iOS.
+To learn more about OpenGL drawing, read OpenGL ES Programming Guide.